novaheic/eth-validator-payout-scraper/README.md

 3. Open Extensions → Apps Script.

 ### Add the script and configure
-1. In Apps Script, paste the project code.
+1. In Apps Script, paste the project code (GetRewards).
 2. At the top of the script, set these constants:

 ```javascript